SaurabhRane1702/User-Registration-DotNet-Angular/README.md

     (3, 'Student', 'STUDENT', NULL);
 GO

+Different Angular Features used in the this solution
+1. The solution leverages Angular's advanced capabilities by implementing custom directives to enable role-based access control.
+These directives dynamically evaluate the user's claims, specifically the 'Role' attribute, to determine and restrict access to specific UI elements based on authorization rules.

 # AuthECClient

 AuthECClient is a feature-rich application that incorporates robust authentication and authorization mechanisms, along with a dynamic multi-step form built using Angular.